Careers Begin Here

 Primarily responsible for supporting oilfield operations.
 This is a diverse position with a variety of job duties.

-Students in are trained in the following subject areas:
+are trained in the following subject areas:

 This is a very diverse career pathway that can lead in many different directions.
 Some of the careers graduates have gone on to are: